 Although there were some indications that coronavirus might disrupt his trip, Ostenso was ready to go.

 But then he received an alert from the airline.
 United Airlines had canceled part of his flight to Australia.

 Cancelled: Your flight UA917 from SFO to AKL because of an unexpected operational issue.
 We’re sorry for the cancellation and are working to get you on your way.

-United Airlines canceled one part of your flight
+United Airlines canceled one part of the flight

-United Airlines had canceled the long-haul portion of Ostenso’s flight to Australia, San Francisco to Auckland.
-Without that part of the itinerary, there was no reason for the rest of the trip.
+United Airlines had canceled the long-haul part of Ostenso’s flight to Australia, San Francisco to Auckland.
+Without that portion of the itinerary, there was no reason for the rest of the trip.